How many labelers do you have? A closer look at gold-standard labels: Introduction

 To that end, we develop a stylized theoretical model to capture uncertainties in the labeling process, allowing us to understand the contrasts, limitations and possible improvements of using aggregated or non-aggregated data in a statistical learning pipeline.
 We model each example as a pair $(X_i, (Y_{i1},\dots,Y_{im}))$ where $X_i$ is a data point and $Y_{ij}$ are noisy labels.
-In the most basic formulation of our results, we compare two methods: empirical risk minimization using all the labels, and empirical risk minimization using cleaned labels $\wb{Y}$ based on majority vote.
-While this grossly simplifies modern crowdsourcing and other label aggregation strategies~\cite{DawidSk79, RussakovskyDeSuKrSaMaHuKaKhBeBeFe15, RatnerBaEhFrWuRe17}, the simplicity allows (i) us to understand fundamental limitations of algorithms based on majority-vote aggregation, and (ii) circumventing these limits by using full, non-aggregated information.
-By carefully analyzing these models, we show (among other results) that training a calibrated model is essentially infeasible using majority-vote aggregation and that classification error of models fit using non-aggregated label information outperforms that of ``standard'' estimators that use aggregated (cleaned, majority-vote) labels.
+In the most basic formulation of our results, we compare two methods: empirical risk minimization using all the labels, and empirical risk minimization using cleaned labels $\majY$ based on majority vote.
+While this grossly simplifies modern crowdsourcing and other label aggregation strategies~\cite{DawidSk79, RussakovskyDeSuKrSaMaHuKaKhBeBeFe15, RatnerBaEhFrWuRe17}, the simplicity allows (i) us to understand fundamental limitations of algorithms based on majority-vote aggregation, (ii) circumventing these limits by using full, non-aggregated information, and (iii) provides a potential base for future work: the purpose of the simplicity is to allow application of classical statistical tools.
+By carefully analyzing these models, our main results show that the error of models fit using non-aggregated label information outperforms that of ``standard'' estimators that use aggregated (cleaned, majority-vote) labels, so long as the model has fidelity to the data, while majority-vote estimators provide robust (but slower) convergence, and these tradeoffs are fundamental.
 We develop several extensions to these basic results, including misspecified models, semiparametric scenarios where one must learn link functions, and simple models of learned annotator reliability.
-The message is consistent throughout: \emph{if} it is possible to model the labeling process with fidelity, using all the labels yields more efficient estimators, while majority-vote estimators provide robust (but slower) convergence.